 Myth: The flu vaccine causes the flu.

-The influenza vaccine shot doesn't contain live viruses, so it can't cause the flu.
-Although the nasal spray version does contain live weakened influenza vaccine viruses, these viruses cannot enter the bloodstream or reproduce themselves in the lungs and cause an infection.
+Fact: The influenza vaccine shot doesn't contain live viruses, so it can't cause the flu.
+Although the nasal spray version does contain live, weakened influenza vaccine viruses, these viruses cannot enter the bloodstream or reproduce themselves in the lungs to cause an infection.

 Side effects from the influenza shot may include soreness at the site of injection, low-grade fever, headache or muscle aches.
 For those who get the nasal spray, side effects may include mild congestion, runny nose, sore throat or cough.

 These symptoms rarely last longer than a few hours.
 You can choose the nasal spray instead of the shot if you are a healthy person aged 2 to 49.